VUEngine/vuengine.github.io/documentation/language/custom-features.md

 ### Abstract classes

-The `abstract` class modifier prevents the creation of class instances through the `new` keyword, whtout the requirement of there being at least one pure virtual method.
+The `abstract` class modifier prevents the creation of class instances through the `new` keyword, without the requirement of there being at least one pure virtual method.

 ### Singleton classes